-Kinkaku-ji Temple is an ancient Japanese temple located in Kyoto and completed in 1397.
-It was originally the villa of General Ashikaga Yoshimitsu, and was later changed to the Zen temple "Bodhi Sho".
-Kinkaku-ji Temple was originally called Shikakuen-ji Temple.
-It is also known as Kinkaku-ji Temple because the bread has gold leaf outside the building.
-In addition to being a well-known tourist attraction, it has also been designated as a national treasure by the Japanese government and has become a symbol of Kyoto.
+Kinkaku-ji is an ancient Japanese temple in Kyoto.
+Completed in 1397, it originally served as the villa of shogun Ashikaga Yoshimitsu, but was later transformed into a Zen Buddhist temple.
+Originally named Rokuon-ji (literally "Deer Garden Temple"), it is also known as the Temple of the Golden Pavilion owing to the gold foil that the outside of the building is wrapped in.
+In addition to being a famous tourist attraction, Kinkaku-ji has also been designated as a National Treasure by the Japanese government and is a symbol of Kyoto.

 Historical ArchitectureUNESCO World Heritage-Cultural Site